 We are also happy to arrange guided hiking adventures for our guests.
 Each adventure is designed to accommodate your individual or group's skill level.
 Our guides are trained in interpretation which brings the area to life for you.
 Learn about the history, plant life, and wildlife of North Central Idaho.
 Note that all guided adventures require advance reservations.

-Headed out for a day?
-Check with the Syringa Cafe staff and they will be happy to pack you a brown bag gourmet lunch!
-Our activity managers are very knowledgable about the area and will be happy to help you with driving directions or share their hiking expertise.
+Our activity managers are very knowledgeable about the area and will be happy to help you with driving directions or share their hiking expertise.

 Below, find some of our very favorite hikes near River Dance Lodge: